eponsonby/ATP-Support/job-announcement-playbook/details/this-job-is-open-to.md

 lead: This section gives an "at-a-glance" view of who the job is open to.
 ---

 This section is currently driven by the text supplied in the [Who May Apply](../duties#who-may-apply) section.
+Icons along with their text descriptions will only appear here based on the text that is supplied in **Who May Apply**.

 {: .usajobs-recruitment-joa-playbook-details__table}
 | Hiring Path                   | Who May Apply content |